-Anita M. Polli represents employers in all phases of labor and employment law with specific expertise advising healthcare clients including hospitals, healthcare systems and long term care facilities.
-Anita negotiates collective bargaining agreements and counsels clients with respect to union organizing campaigns.
-She handles labor arbitrations, discrimination complaints and mediations, issues of hiring and firing and conducts internal investigations.
+Anita M. Polli represents employers in all phases of labor and employment law with specific experience advising healthcare clients, including hospitals, healthcare systems and long-term care facilities.
+Anita negotiates collective bargaining agreements and advises clients with respect to union organizing campaigns.
+She handles labor arbitrations, discrimination complaints and mediations, issues of hiring and firing, and conducts internal investigations.

-Previously, Anita was a partner in another law firm and has written extensively on labor and employment matters and has lectured for numerous legal, business and human resource organizations.
+Previously, Anita was a partner at another law firm.
+She has written extensively on labor and employment matters, and has lectured for numerous legal, business and human resource organizations.